-Title Roslaunching onto the Cloud Description The user can invoke a command line tool to execute a roslaunch on the Cloud Steps 1.)
-The user navigates to the directory that contains the remoteroslaunch.bas 2.)
+Title Roslaunching onto the Cloud Description The user can invoke a command line tool to execute a roslaunch on the Cloud machine.
+Steps 1.)
+The user navigates to the directory that contains the remoteroslaun 2.)
 The user provides the script with an argument stating the ROS package the launch file they want to run can be found in.
 3.)
-The user provides the script with an argu- ment stating the name of the launch file.
+The user provides the script with an ment stating the name of the launch file.
 4.)
-The user provides the script with any additional arguments they would like passed to the roslaunch.
+The user provides the script with additional arguments they would like passed to the roslaunch.
 5.)
-The user executes the remoteroslaunch.bash script with the arguments they have entered Assumption The user has launched a Cloud machine using CloudSim and used the web interface to download the keys needed to connect to the Cloud machine.
+The user execute the remoteroslaunch bash script with the arguments they have entered Assumption The user has launched a Cloud machine using CloudSim and used the web interface to download the keys needed to connect to the Cloud machine.